5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 4. Why to Choose a Cash Deal Instead

-Cash deals happen much more frequently than CPAs realize.
+Cash deals happen much more frequently than many realize.
 At our firm, we often sell practices for all cash or cash equivalent with no risk to the seller for client retention.
-Approximately half of our transactions are sold with 100% cash at closing, while approximately 90% of our transactions have fixed-price structures, leaving only about 10% with any contingencies whatsoever.
+Over half of our transactions are sold with 100% cash at closing, while approximately 85% of our transactions have fixed-price structures, leaving only about 15% with any contingencies whatsoever.
 We believe a small sacrifice in price is well worth getting the right terms.
 Furthermore, we believe fixed pricing helps both parties in the deal because it generally facilitates better transitions.

 5. Contingent Earnouts Leave Uncertainty for the Future

-The biggest benefit of our no-contingencies deals is that they allow the seller to move on to retirement or to his or her next endeavor without worrying about the practice for years after the sale.
-The seller can experience a clean break—after all, the new owner of the business should be the one who has to worry about it.
+The biggest benefit of our no-contingencies deals is that they allow the seller to move on to retirement or to his or her next endeavor without thinking about the practice for years after the sale.
+The seller can experience a clean break—after all, the new owner of the business should be the one who should be fully focused on it.
 Cash deals also benefit the buyer because they allow him or her to make the decisions about how to best run the business.
 It’s the buyer’s to grow or change as he or she sees fit from day one.

 About Brannon Poe: Brannon is the founder of Poe Group Advisors and has been facilitating successful accounting practice transitions throughout the US and Canada since 2003.
 He is also the creator of Accounting Practice Academy.
 Brannon is the author of the Accounting Practice Insights Blog and hosts the Accountant’s Flight Plan” podcast with other top thought-leaders in the accounting profession.
 Brannon is an E&Y alumnus.
 He has worked with some of the most successful and seasoned CPAs in the industry and has been privy to the behind-the-scenes methods that these clients have used to build highly profitable practices along with capable and independent teams.
 Brannon has authored multiple books, including Accountant’s Flight Plan – Best Practices for Today’s Firms (published by both the AICPA and CPA Canada) and On Your Own: How to Start Your Own CPA Firm, Second Edition (published by the AICPA).
 Brannon is passionate about entrepreneurship and is the president-elect of EO Charleston (Entrepreneur’s Organization)